GoDaddy Web Hosting full review

 GoDaddy must spend an awful lot on its marketing campaigns with, more recently, Harry Redknapp extolling the virtues of this American company.
 The key message here, though, the ease of use with which you can get up and running.

 Head along to the GoDaddy website and it’s certainly a welcoming place.
 GoDaddy is perhaps better known for supplying domain names, but it also has a great Website Builder option for anyone who wants an online presence but doesn’t want headaches to go with it.
 And that has been updated to add a few nifty features.

-It’s also easy to transfer an existing website to its hosting platform for those with an existing site who simply want to move to a new hosting provider.
+It’s also easy to transfer an existing website to GoDaddy's hosting platform for those with an existing site who simply want to move to a new hosting provider.

 Price & availability

 It’s possible to start for free with GoDaddy, but the vast majority of people will want to opt for one of the paid-for plans.
 Hosting starts at £3.99 / $5.99 per month, which gives you 100GB of storage, a free domain name and free business email (using Microsoft Office 365) for the first year.

 If you’re specifically after WordPress hosting, GoDaddy has that covered.
 At the time of writing, the Basic package was £2.99 / $2.49 per month and offers 10GB of storage and is suitable for sites with up to 25,000 monthly visitors.
 It also comes with a free domain name if you sign up for a year.

 For sites with more visitors, or if you have more than one website, you can opt for the more-expensive Deluxe, Ultimate or Pro 5+ packages which cost progressively more up to £19.99 per month.
 All of GoDaddy’s prices exclude VAT.

 With all packages you get free daily backups, Office 365 email and 99.9% uptime with a money-back guarantee.